erizov/Professor/semester_1/lecture_11_dynamic_programming/longest_common_subsequence/README.md

 ## Examples of Implementation

-This algorithm/pattern is implemented in various frameworks and technologies.
+This aapproachpattern is implemented in various frameworks and technologies.

 *Note: Framework-specific examples will be added based on actual implementations.*